How long does it take for an Uncontested Divorce?

 6 months: Virginia, Michigan.

-The degree of cooperation between divorcing partners decides how quickly an agreement is made.
-More the cooperation, lesser is the time for developing the agreement and consequently, the time essential for the divorce is lesser.
+• Cooperation: The degree of cooperation between divorcing partners decides how quickly an agreement is made.
+More the cooperation, lesser is the time for developing the agreement and consequently, the time essential for the divorce is lesser

-Sometime it happens that the divorcing partners are not able to agree on all the terms.
-In such a scenario, if both opt for mediation, then, there is some possibility of continuing with the uncontested divorce procedure.
-Depending on the number of issues and some other factors, mediation may need a couple of hours or some weeks.
+• Mediation: Sometime it happens that the divorcing partners are not able to agree on all the terms.
+In such a scenario, both can opt for mediation.
+Then, there is some possibility of continuing with the uncontested divorce procedure.
+Depending on the number of issues and some other relevant factors, mediation may need a couple of hours or some weeks

-Some divorcing partners hire a lawyer to manage the uncontested divorce case.
+• Role of lawyer: Some divorcing partners hire a lawyer to manage the uncontested divorce case.
 The ability of such a lawyer to complete the divorce forms depends much on the pace with which the divorcing partner supplies the essential information.
 It is advisable that the divorcing partner should not call or email the lawyer repeatedly with bits and pieces of data.
-Instead, the divorcing partner should gather all the required data and submit it to the lawyer once for all.
+Instead, the divorcing partner should gather all the required data and submit it to the lawyer once for all

 Divorce Papers